JoshLDowns/Text-Adventure/README.md

 npm install - g text-adventure-robot-apocalypse to install

-robot-apocalypse - gets the game running
+robot-apocalypse or robot-apocalypse.cmd - gets the game running

 While in game: